Len Deighton: Early life and early career: 1929–1961

-Publishing career: 1961–
+Writing career: 1961–

-Following the publication of a cartoon cookery illustration in the Daily Express in 1961, Deighton was commissioned by The Observer to provide a "Cookstrip" for the paper's magazine, which he did between March 1962 and August 1966.
-Deighton had come up with the concept while he was at art school and working as a porter in the restaurant of the Royal Festival Hall, where he had occasionally assisted the chefs in preparing dishes.
-He made sketches to remember some of the steps he undertook.
+While he was working at the Royal Festival Hall, Deighton would make sketches to remember some of the steps he took preparing dishes.
+He developed the idea into the concept of the "cookstrip", a full recipe within a cartoon-style illustration.
+Following the publication of one of Deighton's cookstrips in the Daily Express in 1961, The Observer commissioned him to provide a weekly series for its own magazine, which he did between March 1962 and August 1966.
 He later explained:

 I was buying expensive cookbooks.
 I'm very messy, and didn't want to take them into the kitchen.
 So I wrote out the recipes on paper, and it was easier for me to draw three eggs than write 'three eggs'.
 So I drew three eggs, then put in an arrow.
 For me it was a natural way to work.

-In 1962 Deighton's first novel, The IPCRESS File, was published; it had been written in 1960 while he was staying in the Dordogne; the book was soon a commercial success.
-The story introduced an unnamed working-class protagonist, cynical and tough, who was called by the name "Harry" once, although the character says he does not remember whether he had used that name; he was given the name Harry Palmer in the 1965 film adaptation.
+In 1962 Deighton's first novel, The IPCRESS File, was published; it had been written in 1960 while he was staying in the Dordogne, south west France.
+The book was soon a commercial success and was a best-seller in the UK, France and the US, selling more than 2.5 million copies in three years.
+The story—written as a first-person narrative—introduced a working-class protagonist, cynical and tough.
+Deighton did not want to invent a name for the character and later explained "Some people felt that a contrivance, but I kept putting off inventing a name for him until I got to the end of the book and realised I could finish the book without giving him a name".

-Deighton sees the character not as an anti-hero, but as "a romantic, incorruptible figure in the mould of Philip Marlowe".
-Deighton described the inspiration of using a working-class spy among the Oxbridge-educated members of the Establishment as coming from his time at the London advertising agency, when he was the only member of the company's board not to have been educated at Eton.
+In 2017 Deighton described how he did not consider the character an anti-hero, but "a romantic, incorruptible figure in the mould of Philip Marlowe".
+Deighton described the inspiration of using a working-class spy among the Oxbridge-educated members of the Establishment as coming from his time at the advertising agency, when he was the only member of the company's board not to have been educated at Eton.
 He said "The IPCRESS File is about spies on the surface, but it's also really about a grammar school boy among public school boys and the difficulties he faces."